Pre-Tridentine Mass: Early changes

 It is unclear when the language of the celebration finished changing from Greek to Latin.
-Pope Victor I (190–202), may have been the first to use Latin in the liturgy in Rome.
+Pope Victor I (190–202) may have been the first to use Latin in the liturgy in Rome.
 Others think Latin was finally adopted nearly a century later.
 The change was probably gradual, with both languages being used for a while.

 With regard to the Roman Canon of the Mass, the prayers beginning Te igitur, Memento Domine and Quam oblationem were already in use, even if not with quite the same wording as now, by the year 400; the Communicantes, the Hanc igitur, and the post-consecration Memento etiam and Nobis quoque were added in the fifth century.

-St Jerome heard the long, melismatic sung Alleluia in Bethlehem and it was gradually introduced in the Western liturgy.
-The Agnus Dei chant seems to have been instituted by Pope Sergius I (687-701), and the Credo chant sporadically from 800 AD.
+Jerome heard the long, melismatic sung Alleluia in Bethlehem and it was gradually introduced in the Western liturgy.
+The Agnus Dei chant seems to have been instituted by Pope Sergius I (687–701), and the Credo chant sporadically from 800 AD.

 Early Middle Ages

 Before the pontificate of Pope Gregory I (590–604), the Roman Mass rite underwent many changes, including a "complete recasting of the Canon" (a term that in this context means the Anaphora or Eucharistic Prayer).
 At the time of Gregory I, regional customisation of liturgies were encouraged in missionary areas: according to Bede Gregory instructed Augustine of Canterbury to select "any customs in the Roman or the Gaulish Church or any other Church which may be more pleasing to Almighty God", and to teach them to the church of the English.

-In Gaul, the Merovingian period in (approx. 500-750) has been called "the experimental age of liturgy," with the propers constructed freely: according to historian Yitzhak Hen "each bishop, abbot or priest was free to choose the prayers he found suitable."
-Cross-pollenation and recycling of liturgical prayers was common, as priests and bishops took sacramentaries (manuscripts of liturgical prayers) between regions, and new prayers were composed.
+In Gaul, the Merovingian period (~500–750) has been called "the experimental age of liturgy," with the propers constructed freely: according to historian Yitzhak Hen "each bishop, abbot or priest was free to choose the prayers he found suitable."
+Cross-pollination and recycling of liturgical prayers was common, as priests and bishops took sacramentaries (manuscripts of liturgical prayers) between regions, and new prayers were composed.